 A Law Procedural

-like no other; The first series follows a single murder case across twenty three episodes, covering ground almost never seen in any other legal drama (several episodes are spent on the process of jury selection, for instance).
-The second series, with several key cast changes and a softening of the previous tight focus, was not as successful, but it's hardly devoid of interest.
+like no other; the first season follows a single murder case across twenty three episodes, covering ground almost never seen in any other legal drama (several episodes are spent on the process of jury selection, for instance).
+The second season, with several key cast changes and a softening of the previous tight focus, was not as successful, but it's hardly devoid of interest.

 Series One provides examples of:

 - Always Murder: Slightly averted in that several other trials, mostly not murders, are shown, mostly during the earlier episodes.
 But, well, it is right there in the title.

 - Amoral Attorney: The firm's lawyers often walk down the knife edge of acceptable behavior, staying just out of this trope.
 One divorce lawyer that we meet, however, not only embodies this trope but gleefully embraces it.

 - The morality is made even grayer by the fact that, while defending people they may know to be murderers, the lawyers genuinely believe in what they are doing, that every individual deserves the best legal aid they can get.

 - Big Secret: An awful lot of people have them.
 They tend to be very closely related to the case, rather than being incidental.